SLASCONE/SLASCONE-demo-java/README.md

 4. **License Unassignment**

    * Demonstrates how to unassign a license from a device
-   * Allows licenses to be transferred to different machines
+   * Allows a license to be transferred to a different machine
 5. **License File Handling**

    * Validates the digital signature of license files to prevent tampering